naveensivakumar14/ZATN/README.md

 • HTML and Attachment Support: Added support for sending emails with HTML content and attachments.
 • Error Handling in Email Sending: Handled errors gracefully, such as invalid email addresses or SMTP connection issues.

-# class 16: 4-12-2024 Authentication singup, sign in routes
+# class 16: 4-12-2024 Authentication signup, sign in routes

 # class 17: 5-12-2024 Authorisation JWT, Cookies

 # class 18: 6-12-2024 OTP verification using nodemailer

-# class 19: 7-12-2024 Authentication for user login verify
+# class 19: 7-12-2024 Authentication for user login verification

-# class 20: 9-12-2024 Multer HTML CSS , CORS to get and store the file in the backend folder
+# class 20: 9-12-2024 Multer HTML CSS, CORS to get and store the file in the backend folder

 # class 21: 10-12-2024 CRUD app using HTML form submission to post and get data on the backend and store into MongoDB

-# class 22: 11-12-2024 React JS introduction, project setup, basic react components
+# class 22: 11-12-2024 React JS introduction, project setup, basic React components

 # class 23: 12-12-2024 React Components, Form submission and backend integration
 cmd: npm i express cors mongoose nodemon